 Your camera must be able to use different lenses, and the images it takes should be crisp and well-focused.
 DSLR and mirroless cameras allow you do that.

-Automatic Exposure Bracketing, or AEB, is very useful for HDR photography because it allows the camera to automatically take a series of pictures with different shutter speeds.
-Each photograph captures a different part of the lighting and, when combined in specialist software, the final image looks well-lit throughout.
+Automatic Exposure Bracketing, or AEB, is very useful for HDR photography because it allows the camera to automatically take a series of pictures with different exposures.

-You could take the different exposures manually, but AEB makes it easier and faster.
+You could take the exposures manually, but AEB makes it easier and faster.

-When you are considering buying a camera for real estate photography, check this list of camera manufacturers and models that compares their AEB capabilities.
+If you are buying in store, don't hesitate to ask the sales person for the camera's AEB capabilities.
+You can also check this list of camera manufacturers and models that compares their AEB settings.

 Continuous shooting mode means that you don't have to press the shutter button after every shot.
 You press it once and the camera keeps taking shots until you let go of the button, or until the AEB settings tell it to stop.

 One of the big challenges with real estate interiors is getting enough of the room into your shot.
-The standard 50mm lens that often comes with the camera as part of the package is rarely the right one for this type of photography.
+A wide-angle lens allows this, making it a vital part of your camera bag.

 Most real estate photographers prefer to use a zoom rather than a prime lens.
 This is because a zoom gives a wide range of focal lengths for a lot less money than an equivalent set of prime lenses.